-Reducing mosquito populations that can transmit West Nile Virus (WNV) is an important in component of the WNV program.
-Larviciding of City catch basins and stagnant water sites where immature mosquitoes (larvae) have been identified reduces the risk of WNV.
+Reducing mosquito populations that can transmit West Nile virus (WNV) is an important component of the WNV program.
+Larviciding of City of Toronto catch basins and stagnant water sites where immature mosquitos (larvae) have been identified reduces the risk of WNV.

 Larvicide is applied by licensed applicators and/or trained technicians that are approved by the Ontario Ministry of the Environment and under the authority of Toronto’s Medical Officer of Health.